mookiedog/ptwd/README.md

 ![image](doc/images/terminal-app.jpg)

-Use a terminal window to get your new WSL2 Linux system up to date by typing:
+Use a terminal window to get your new WSL2 Linux system.
+Get the system software up to date by typing:

 ```bash
 sudo apt update